msoute/vertx-deploy-tools/README.md

 # Changelog
 ## 1.2-SNAPSHOT

-* [Feature] Add support for seamless deploy without capacity loss `keepCurrentCapacity` defaults to false
+* [Feature] Add support for seamless deploy without capacity loss to autoscaling groups with option `keepCurrentCapacity` defaults to false
-* [Feature] Add local run support.
+* [Feature] Add local run support `deploy.internal`.
 * [Feature] Add support to deploy to autoscaling groups
 * [Feature] Add 'aws.as.register.maxduration' and 'aws.as.deregister.maxduration' to overwrite the default timeouts for (de)registration of an instance (autoscaling only).
 Timeouts are specified in minutes.
 * [Feature] Make aws region configurable `aws.region` (defaults to eu-west-1)
 * [Feature] Default to include instances that are in STANDBY.
 Instances can be excluded by setting `includeInStandby` to false in DeployConfiguration.
 * [Feature] Add configuration option `aws.as.deregister.decrementDesiredCapacity` to configure if desired capacity should be decremented if an instance is put in standby (defaults to true)

+* [Maven Plugin] Dropped custom Aws implementation in favor of Amazon SDK
+* [Maven Plugin] Make port configurable, defaults to 6789
+* [Maven Plugin] Make aws region configurable, defaults to eu-west-1

 Note
 Source level changed to 1.8